 No-bake, peanut butter cookie balls with a dark chocolate drizzle.
-To satisfy that sweet tooth, these Healthy Dark Chocolate Peanut Butter Balls are the perfect, smart solution.
+To satisfy that sweet tooth, these Dark Chocolate Peanut Butter Balls are the perfect, smart solution.

 Reese’s.
 Peanut.
 Butter.
 Eggs.

 Every Easter, I go crazy for Reese’s peanut butter eggs.
 I am a known Reese’s peanut butter cup fan year round, but the Easter eggs with their extra favorable peanut butter to chocolate ratio are just one of the best things made by men.
 My butt loves them too – it especially likes to put them right there just for keeps.

 This year, instead of downing multiple 6-packs of eggs, I took my No Bake Peanut Butter Cookies and modified them adding the chocolate to remind me of the Reese’s eggs.
 See, the texture of these peanut butter cookies/balls is very reminiscent of Reese’s peanut butter filling – which is not, in fact, creamy.
 This dough is a bit firm and crumbly like Reese’s.
 So, like Reese’s, they are dreamy …cue angels singing…

 Also, the ingredients in my recipe are super simple: honey, powdered milk, wheat germ, and peanut butter — that’s it!
 Then I used dark chocolate and drizzled instead of coating them completely to keep them lighter too.
 The result checked all the right boxes with my Reese’s fetish, and I didn’t hate myself in the morning.

 Be sure to also check out my most popular cookie recipe, Potato Chip Cookies.